TheAlgorithms/Java/report.md

 #### Manual calculation of the complexity

 - CRCAlgorithm had 21 branches and 5 exit points, based on the formula we have the complexity 21-5+2=18.
 This is the same value that Lizard finds.
+- BinaryTree had 30 branches and 17 exit points, based on the formula we have the complexity 30-17+2=15.
+This is _not_ the same value that Lizard finds.

 ### **2. Are the functions just complex, or also long?**